Exercise 2

 library(infer)

-We will now load the crop_growth.csv data file that you downloaded earlier.
+We will now import the crop_growth.csv dataset.

 Make another code cell.
 Load the crop_growth.csv data file using the read_csv() function and assign it to an object named crop_data.

-1crop_data <- read_csv("crop_growth.csv")
+crop_data <- read_csv("crop_growth.csv")

 Explore the data